 Drugs or supplies covered under Medicare Part B are paid as medical.
 When paying secondary to Medicare Part B, UMP Classic also pays under the medical benefit.
-Therefore, these charges are subject to the medical deductible.
+So, these charges are subject to the medical deductible.

 Alert!
 UMP's network mail-order pharmacy, PPS, cannot bill Medicare for you when Medicare is your primary coverage.
 You must submit a claim to Washington State Rx Services after Medicare has paid its share.

 You cannot enroll in both UMP Classic and a Medicare Part D prescription drug plan.
-UMP Classic provides your prescription drug coverage and you may not have both.
+UMP Classic provides your prescription drug coverage.
 Medicare will notify the PEBB program if you enroll in a Part D plan while enrolled in UMP Classic.
 You could lose your eligibility for PEBB coverage if you do this.

-This means you will have to meet your medical deductible before UMP Classic begins to pay on diabetes care supplies claims.
+This means you will have to meet your medical deductible before UMP Classic begins to pay for diabetes care supplies claims.
 Then, UMP Classic pays its share based on medical benefit coinsurance (85% of the allowed amount for providers that accept Medicare).

-Business hours: Monday–Friday 7 a.m. to 5 p.m.
+Business hours: Monday–Friday 5 a.m. to 8 p.m. and Saturday 8 a.m. to 4:30 p.m.
 Pacific Time (PT)